ow2-proactive/prestocloud-tosca-interpreter/README.md

 - *type_level_tosca_file*: Identifying the tosca file to be parsed and interpreted into an ADIAM's reconfiguration plan.
 This parameter must refer to a valid TOSCA file

+- *instance_level_tosca_file*: Providing the instance level TOSCA file to be produced.
+The file has not to necessarily exist.

-- *reconfiguration deployment file*: Pointing to the ADIAM reconfiguration file to be created.
+- *reconfiguration_deployment_file*: Pointing to the ADIAM reconfiguration file to be created.
 This file is to be consumed later by the [ADIAM main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).

-- *mapping*: containing the scheme of an already existing deployment.
+- *mapping*: Containing the scheme of an already existing deployment.
 Can refer to a non-existing file for initial deployment.

-- *edge status file*: Mandatorily refering to a file containing an output of the [edge-gateway](https://gitlab.com/prestocloud-project/edge-gateway/tree/master) API call to topology endpoint.
+- *edge_status_file*: Mandatorily referring to a file containing an output of the [edge-gateway](https://gitlab.com/prestocloud-project/edge-gateway/tree/master) API call to topology endpoint.
 An example file should have the following content:
 ```
 {"rescode":"SUCCESS","message":null,"resobject":{"peers":[],"nodes":[]}}